frutiger/bdemeta/CONTRIBUTING.md

 ## Raising issues

 Please verify that the tests pass before raising an issue.
-Failing tests on one of the supported platforms (Python 2.7, 3.3 and 3.4) is an issue in its own right.
+Failing tests on one Python 3.6 or newer is an issue in its own right.

 ## Creating pull requests